larryaasen/dive/README.md

 building media apps.
 In the future, support for multiple platforms will be added.

-**dive_core** - a Flutter package that provides video capabilities.
+**dive** - a Dart package that provides video recording and streaming capabilities.

 **dive_ui** - A Flutter package containing Widgets for building Flutter apps for video recording and streaming.

 (REMOVE) **dive_app** - a Flutter app for video recording and streaming.

-## dive_core
+## dive

-The dive_core package is a Flutter package that provides basic services for video playback, camera devices, audio, and streaming.
+The dive package is a Dart package that provides basic services for video playback, camera devices, audio, and streaming.
 This package relies on other packages for low level platform and device support, but this package remains platform indepenent.